git-ender/smv/roles/smv-provision_infra/README.md

-# smv-provision_vm
+# smv-provision_infra

 This role is just and exercise.
-It deploy a VM with its own key and SG if not alredy present.
+It provision VMs with their own keys and SG if not alredy present, it also create an ELB in front of the VMs

 # Requirements